LorisProg/the_odin_project/README.md

-# the_odin_project
+# The Odin Project
-Everything I've done for The Odin Project
+I wil keep in this repository every project that I have done for The Odin Project.